ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ```

 **Continent/Ocean:** All records in Higher Geography have a value in
 this field.
-A record with the value “no higher geography” is applied to
+A record with the value "no higher geography" is applied to
 specimens with no geographic data.
 Western Russia is in Europe, eastern
 Russia is in Asia.
 Both are sometimes in Eurasia.